-Figure 7c and 7d correspond to Test 1, therefore they depict simulations that use an idealized 3D orography (as described by (6)) and a set of idealized mountain ridges (as described by (7)) but a real atmospheric sounding.

-• Figure 7e corresponds to the semi-idealized simulation that uses real orography and a real atmospheric sounding (more specifically, it focuses on a portion of the entire simulation domain shown in Fig.4a, starting at X = 240 km, Y = 110 km).
+- (with H = 1 km) is presented.
+The numerical setup for this idealized simulation is slightly different from the one presented in section 3 [see Guarino et al. (2016) for further details]. - Figures 7c and 7d correspond to test 1, therefore they depict simulations that use an idealized 3D orography [as described by (6)] and a set of idealized mountain ridges [as described by (7)], but a real atmospheric sounding. - Figure 7e corresponds to the semi-idealized simulation that uses real orography and a real atmospheric sounding (more specifically, it focuses on a portion of the entire simulation domain shown in Fig. 4a, starting at $X = 240 \,\mathrm{km}$, $Y = 110 \,\mathrm{km}$).

 The black contours are the lowest Riout values for each simulation.
-Note that although in Fig.7a 580 and 7b the wind rotates counter-clockwise and in Fig.7c, 7d and 7e it rotates clockwise, this 581 only modifies the quadrants in which the wave energy is advected at different heights (and so 582 where the maximum of the wave perturbation field is), and the two sets of results may be seen 583 as essentially equivalent via mirror and rotation transformations.
-The purpose of Fig.7 is to show 584 the progressive transition of the asymptotic wake structure as the degree of realism of the flow 585 increases.
-The asymmetry of the wave perturbation field is visible in both Fig.7a and 7b, where 586 the left-hand branch extends to the north-west, approaching asymptotically the wind direction at 587 that height (this is the asymptotic wake).
-As we shift towards less idealized flows (Fig.7c, 7d and 588 7e), this flow feature becomes less clear but it is still detectable (albeit mirrored).
-589
+Note that although in Figs. 7a and 7b the wind rotates counterclockwise and in Figs. 7c-e it rotates clockwise, this only modifies the quadrants in which the wave energy is advected at different heights (and so where the maximum of the wave perturbation field is), and the two sets of results may be seen as essentially equivalent via mirror and rotation transformations.
+The purpose of Fig. 7 is to show the progressive transition of the asymptotic wake structure as the degree of realism of the flow increases.
+The asymmetry of the wave perturbation field is visible in both Figs. 7a and 7b, where the left-hand branch extends to the northwest, asymptotically approaching the wind direction at that height (this is the asymptotic wake).
+As we shift toward less idealized flows (Figs. 7c-e), this flow feature becomes less clear but it is still detectable (albeit mirrored).

-Proving the existence of the asymptotic wake in real case studies is of a particular interest, since approximately hydrostatic mountain waves (such as the ones excited by the Rocky Mountains) are usually expected to break and cause turbulence just above the mountain peaks and not far downstream, but this is what seems to happen when an asymptotic wake is present (see in particular Fig.5a).
+Proving the existence of the asymptotic wake in real case studies is of a particular interest, since approximately hydrostatic mountain waves (such as the ones excited by the Rocky Mountains) are usually expected to break and cause turbulence just above the mountain peaks and not far downstream, but this is what seems to happen when an asymptotic wake is present (see in particular Fig. 5a).